zackees/pyjpgclipboard/README.md

 Probably not.
 Unless it's *really* important.

-We only support jpg images (and not any other formats or text) because manipulating the system clipboard across different platforms is **Hard**.
+We only support jpg images (and not any other formats or text) because manipulating the system clipboard across different platforms is *hard*.
 As of the creation of this repo there really isn't any library that allows users to copy / paste jpegs.
 There are a lot of libraries that allow cross platform posting of text and binary data.
 So this library is intended to fill in that gap.
 Libraries like `pyclip` should, in the future, use `pyjpgclipboard` to handle the missing jpg